School Laboratory Partnership

 Quick description of process:

-- Saliva collection is returned to school site in a safe contaminant free manner
+- Saliva collection performed at 5 partnering school districts around Kent County in a safe contaminant free manner

 - Lab will pickup and process results overnight

 - School students / staff will be notified the next day of the results.